rrsankar/All-About-VectorDB/2-Image-Similarity-Search-App-with-Qdrant/README.md

 ![vectorDB-intro](./assets/img/vectorDB-intro.png)

-## Why do we need Vector Databases?
+## Why do you need Vector Databases?

 Vector databases are essential in applications needing similarity search, like LLMs, Recommendation Systems, Content-Based Image Retrieval, and Personalized Search.